digdilem/taskpony/README.md

 When a List is chosen from the picklist, it will be automatically chosen on subsequent task list reloads until another is selected.

+Lists are Alpha-sorted and are case sensitive, so 'A-Z' then 'a-z'

 ## Database Backups

 Each day, Taskpony will automatically make a backup of its database by copying `taskpony.db` to `taskpony.db.0`, and rename any previous backups incrementally (.1 to .2, .0 to .1 etc) You can configure how many backups to keep in Settings -> `Number of daily database backups to keep`.